How Sales Reps Use G2 to Close More Deals & Work Less

 Before you can fix sales productivity, you need to understand what is breaking it.
 The usual suspects fall into three categories.

 Process bloat.
 Over time, organizations add steps to the sales process without removing any.
-Approval workflows that made sense when you had five reps become bottlenecks at fifty.
+Approval workflows that made sense at five reps become bottlenecks at fifty.
 Handoffs between SDRs, AEs, SEs, and customer success create gaps where deals lose momentum.
-Each additional step adds friction to both your team and your buyer's experience.
+Each additional step adds friction for your team and your buyer.

 Reactive busywork.
 This is the category that kills productivity most quietly.
-A prospect sends a security questionnaire, and your SE spends three days pulling answers from five different sources.
-An RFP lands, and your team burns a week assembling a response from scratch because last quarter's version is outdated.
-These are not optional tasks.
-They are deal requirements.
+A prospect sends a security questionnaire and your SE spends three days pulling answers from five different sources.
+An RFP lands and your team burns a week assembling a response from scratch.
+These tasks are deal requirements.
 But the way most teams handle them is wildly inefficient.

 Measuring What Matters

-You cannot improve what you do not measure, but measuring too many things is just as bad as measuring nothing.
-Focus on a few high-signal metrics that actually tell you where productivity is leaking.
+You cannot improve what you do not measure.
+But measuring too many things is just as bad as measuring nothing.
+Focus on a few high-signal metrics that tell you where productivity is leaking.

-Revenue per rep is the most straightforward productivity metric.
-Total revenue divided by headcount tells you whether adding people is actually scaling output or just scaling cost.
-Track this over time and by cohort (tenure, segment, territory) to identify patterns.
+Revenue per rep is the most straightforward metric.
+Total revenue divided by headcount shows whether adding people is scaling output or just scaling cost.
+Track this over time and by cohort — tenure, segment, territory — to identify patterns.

-Sales cycle length measures how long it takes to go from first meaningful engagement to signed deal.
+Sales cycle length measures how long it takes from first meaningful engagement to signed deal.
 If your cycle is lengthening, dig into where deals are stalling.
-Is it in the technical evaluation?
+Is it the technical evaluation?
 The procurement process?
 The security review?
 The answer tells you exactly where to invest in acceleration.

-Win rate by stage shows you where deals are dying.
-A high win rate from proposal to close but low conversion from discovery to demo suggests your qualification is weak.
-A strong pipeline that collapses at the contract stage suggests process or procurement friction.
-This metric pairs naturally with deal qualification frameworks like MEDDIC to give you a complete picture of pipeline health.
+Win rate by stage shows where deals are dying.
+High win rate from proposal to close but low conversion from discovery to demo suggests weak qualification.
+A strong pipeline that collapses at the contract stage suggests process friction.
+Pair this with a deal qualification framework like MEDDIC for a complete picture of pipeline health.

-Time to first response on RFPs, security questionnaires, and other formal evaluations is a productivity metric most teams overlook.
-If it takes your team a week to return a completed questionnaire, you are giving competitors a head start and signaling to buyers that your organization moves slowly.
-The fastest responders often set the evaluation criteria that everyone else has to meet.
+Time to first response on RFPs, security questionnaires, and formal evaluations is a metric most teams overlook.
+If it takes your team a week to return a completed questionnaire, you are giving competitors a head start.
+The fastest responders often set the evaluation criteria everyone else has to meet.

 Strategies That Actually Work